jeffmer/P8Apps/README.md

 ## Installation

-For a brand-new P8, you need to follow the instructions [here](https://github.com/fanoush/ds-d6/tree/master/espruino/DFU/P8) produced by fansoush to get the right bootloader required by Espruino - SDK12 with Softdevice S132 3.0.
+For a brand-new P8, you need to follow the instructions [here](https://github.com/fanoush/ds-d6/tree/master/espruino/DFU/P8) produced by @fanoush to get the right bootloader required by Espruino - SDK12 with Softdevice S132 3.0.
 After that you can flash this firmware:

 [espruino_2v08.60_p8_SDK12_SD30_SPIFLASH.zip](https://github.com/jeffmer/P8Apps/blob/main/firmware/espruino_2v08.60_p8_SDK12_SD30_SPIFLASH.zip)